Public Policy Priorities

 Equitas Health has a longstanding commitment to ending the discrimination and stigma against people living with HIV that are codified in both state and federal law.

 As a member of the Ohio Health Modernization Movement, Equitas Health is working with a coalition of other community partners dedicated to repealing or reforming Ohio’s regressive and discriminatory HIV criminalization statutes.
 There are six statutes within the Ohio Revised Code that criminalize people with HIV—often enhancing penalties for people simply because they are HIV positive—and they heavily rely on stigma, not science.
-These statutes include not just the felonious assault statute which broadly criminalizes HIV, but also multiple statutes that specifically target and enhance penalties for those engaged in sex work and behaviors that do not pose any risk of transmitting HIV.
+These statutes include not just the felonious assault statute, which broadly criminalizes HIV, but also multiple statutes that specifically target and enhance penalties for those engaged in sex work and behaviors that do not pose any risk of transmitting HIV.
 These laws are enforced disproportionately in communities that face over-policing, like communities of color and in low-income areas, and they do nothing to decrease the risk of HIV transmission.
-What’s more, they actually encourage people to engage in unsafe sex practices by discouraging people from knowing their status so as not to be at risk for legal liability.
+The existing statutes discourage people from knowing their status so as not to be at risk for legal liability, and further stigma around HIV

 Equitas Health is committed to helping lead the charge to modernize Ohio’s laws so that they no longer criminalize HIV and instead reflect evidence-based practices aimed at decreasing HIV transmissions and encouraging safe and healthy sexual relationships.